jagaapple/string_foundation.rb/README.md

 '123'.to_bool?   #=> false
 ```

-Also StringFoundation provides to check convertable to "Booly" (truthy or falsy).
+Also String Foundation provides to check convertable to "Booly" (truthy or falsy).
 This returns `true` only when the string is a positive number or `'true'` ,
 an empty string, otherwise returns `false` .